Updated April 2026

 - Get pre-approved before you start shopping - it takes 24-48 hours and gives you an edge

-If you're thinking about your next investment property — or your first one — let's run the numbers together.
+If you're thinking about your next investment property - or your first one - let's run the numbers together.
 I'll tell you exactly what DSCR ratio you need and what your financing options look like.
+For a quicker overview of DSCR basics, check out my investor's guide to DSCR loans.
 You can also reach out through my contact page if you prefer.
+If any of the terms in this article are unfamiliar, our mortgage glossary has clear definitions for DSCR, PITIA, LTV, and more.